martinrolonmoreno/DAM-Q1/Programas/HTML/README.md

 ### 4. ejerciciolm

-In this HTML exercise, we practiced the use of internal and external linked labels in html, the unordered and ordered list as well as what type of atributes a label can have, and lastly the use of id in label <section> to reference it from other html docs which will later be used to apply css
+This exercise focuses on practicing fundamental HTML concepts:

+Creating internal and external links.

+Building unordered and ordered lists.

+Exploring different attributes of HTML elements, especially for labels.

+Using IDs in sections to reference them from other HTML documents, which can later be used for applying CSS styling.

+Through these exercises, we reinforced the practical use of HTML structure, linking, and referencing elements across documents.